Examples from software development

 Display of ICE and regional trains on an Open Maps map.
 Current data for each train can be retrieved from a database.

-Software that enables configuring, testing, and uploading firmware via RS232 and LAN at a manufacturer of radio modules.
+Software that enables configuration, testing and firmware flashing via RS232 and LAN at a manufacturer of radio modules.

 Ethernet UDP terminal for process data

-Software for monitoring and visualizing process data output by a PLC controller for debugging.
+Software for monitoring and visualizing process data output by a PLC for debugging.

 Function block editor for control loops

-Training software for control loops, allowing process plants to be connected via RS232.
-Many function blocks such as PID controllers or DT1 elements are available.
+Training software for control loops that allows process paths to be connected via RS232.
+Many function blocks such as PID controllers or first-order lag elements (DT1) are available.
 The control loop can be modified during runtime.
-Signal control deviations are displayed in red.
+Signal deviations are displayed in red.

 Spectrum analysis with pattern recognition

-Signal analysis that visualizes audio signals fed in via the microphone.
+Signal analysis that visualizes audio signals captured via the microphone.
 Recurring tones or rhythms are detected and displayed using FFT and mathematical convolution.

 DJ software

-Disc jockey software that suggests suitable songs based on the currently playing track.
-The track ranking takes into account analyzed tempo, genre, key, and presence in playlists.
-The software learns from each DJ gig and improves the algorithm.
+Disc jockey software that suggests matching songs based on the currently playing track.
+The track ranking incorporates analyzed tempo, genre, key, and playlist occurrence.
+The software learns with each DJ gig and improves the algorithm.

 Automation library

 A software library for automation and control applications with C# or VB.NET.
-The library makes it possible to implement, e.g., PIDT1 controllers, time elements, and signal generators with just one line of code.
+The library makes it possible to implement, for example, PIDT1 controllers, time elements, and signal generators with a single line of code.

 Test environment that allows the behavior of digital controllers to be easily tested.
-The screen recording shows how a T2S control element reacts to fluctuating cycle times.
-The comparison shows the difference between Euler forward, Euler backward, and Tustin methods.
+The screen capture shows how a T2S control element responds to fluctuating cycle times.
+The comparison shows the difference between forward Euler, backward Euler, and Tustin methods.